Center for Healthy Aging Research

 Uncovering answers to health and well-being across the lifespan

-The Center for Healthy Aging Research (CHAR) is a place where experts come together from across disciplines to approach the aging process at all levels.
+The Center for Healthy Aging Research (CHAR) is a community of Oregon State University scholars who come together from across disciplines to investigate the aging process.

 LIFE Registry